 Location: Dow 711

-This laboratory is the cornerstone of our Clinical Laboratory Science (also known as Medical Technology) major.
+This laboratory is the cornerstone of our Medical Laboratory Science (also known as Clinical Laboratory Science or Medical Technology) major.
 It is designed to give hands-on access and direct student-to-instructor interactions in clinical microscopy, techniques, and instrumentation.

 Location: MEEM 1103